Nerve agent: Treatment

 Standard treatment for nerve agent poisoning is a combination of an anticholinergic to manage the symptoms, and an oxime as an antidote.
 Anticholinergics treat the symptoms by reducing the effects of acetylcholine, while oximes displaces phosphate molecules from the active site of the cholinesterase enzymes, allowing the breakdown of acetylcholine.
 Military personnel are issued the combination in an autoinjector (e.g. ATNAA), for ease of use in stressful conditions.

 Atropine is the standard anticholinergic drug used to manage the symptoms of nerve agent poisoning.
 It acts as an antagonist to muscarinic acetylcholine receptors, blocking the effects of excess acetylcholine.
 Some synthetic anticholinergics, such as biperiden, may counteract the central symptoms of nerve agent poisoning more effectively than atropine, since they pass the blood–brain barrier better.
 While these drugs will save the life of a person affected by nerve agents, that person may be incapacitated briefly or for an extended period, depending on the extent of exposure.
 The endpoint of atropine administration is the clearing of bronchial secretions.

-Pralidoxime chloride (also known as 2-PAMCl) is the standard oxime used to treat nerve agent poisoning.
+Pralidoxime chloride (also known as 2-PAMCl) is the most commonly used oxime used to treat nerve agent poisoning.
 Rather than counteracting the initial effects of the nerve agent on the nervous system as does atropine, pralidoxime chloride reactivates the poisoned enzyme (acetylcholinesterase) by scavenging the phosphoryl group attached on the functional hydroxyl group of the enzyme, counteracting the nerve agent itself.
 Revival of acetylcholinesterase with pralidoxime chloride works more effectively on nicotinic receptors while blocking acetylcholine receptors with atropine is more effective on muscarinic receptors.

 Anticonvulsants, such as diazepam, may be administered to manage seizures, improving long term prognosis and reducing risk of brain damage.
 This is not usually self-administered as its use is for actively seizing patients.

+Long-lasting effects

+Nerve agents cause long-lasting oxidative stress, neuroinflammation, and brain cell damage, which can result in severe neurological and psychiatric impairments.
+In people exposed to nerve agents, serum and erythrocyte acetylcholinesterase in the long-term are noticeably lower than normal and tend to be lower the worse the persisting symptoms are.
+Applying atropine and oxime as soon as possible after the poisoning helps prevent stronger development of the negative effects, but those treatments are not fully effective on their own, and complications can occur even after a successful standard treatment.

+Victims of the Matsumoto sarin attack and Tokyo subway sarin attack have been successfully treated against the poisoning, but showed persistent degradation of brain function for years to come, with one victim of the Tokyo attack dying from sarin poisoning in 2020, 25 years after sarin exposure.